Mimi's Organic Eats » Recipes » Cookies

 - Add the egg, cream cheese, flour, baking soda, and sea salt in that order.
 Mix on low until combined.
 Add the chocolate chips and mix to combine.

-- Form the cookie dough into 12 balls and place on the prepared baking sheet.
+- Form the cookie dough into 12 balls, you can use your hands or a cookie scoop, and place on the prepared baking sheet.
 Flatten them just slightly so they are about 2-inches in diameter.
 Place the baking sheet in the fridge for 30 minutes.

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.
 Transfer half the cookie dough to the second baking sheet, spread out the dough balls evenly on each baking sheet.